fregante/ghat/readme.md

 ## Usage

-This repository has a few [templates](https://github.com/fregante/ghat/tree/master/templates) you can use, but `ghat` can fetch any repository or specific file within it — exactly like [degit](https://github.com/Rich-Harris/degit) can, the tool `ghat` is based on.
+`ghat` can fetch any repository or specific file within it (passing the address to [degit](https://github.com/Rich-Harris/degit#basics) internally).
+Below you can find some examples using the workflows in [fregante/ghatemplates](https://github.com/fregante/ghatemplates).

-You can refer to [degit’s documentation](https://github.com/Rich-Harris/degit#basics) to find out what other source formats are allowed (including specifying branches, commits and other references).

 ```sh
 $ ghat --help